 Be able to explain the major trends and future trajectory of Christianity as a global religion.

-Develop interdisciplinary skills by critically combining anthropological, sociological, historical, economical, and political methods and theories.
+Develop interdisciplinary skills by critically combining methods and theories from anthropology, sociology, history, political science, and economics.

 Develop critical skills of analysing complex global patterns by using qualitative and quantitative data and comparing the data with prominent theories (e.g. globalisation, urbanisation, feminist, postcolonial, etc.).